 4. People who file the FAFSA early get more money than those who apply later.
 Think: first come, first serve.
 Applications in the front of the line are considered for larger awards, grants, merit aid, need-based aid, athletic aid, etc. than applications received closer to the actual deadline.

 5. If you lose your job, colleges will work with you if you submitted the FAFSA in previous years.
 Filing the FAFSA every year is a safety net for your family.

 6. You are guaranteed at least $2,600 in some sort of aid.
 Just file on time.
 Even affluent families are guaranteed.

 7. Locate third-party scholarships easily.
-Use CollegeBoard’s Fund Finder, Chegg, Scholly and FastWeb to find competitive scholarship and grant opportunities that you’ll be eligible for.
+You can use the Common App’s Scholar Snapp (which is integrated into the Common App itself), CollegeBoard’s Fund Finder, Chegg, Scholly and Unigo (to name a few) to find competitive scholarship and grant opportunities that you’ll be eligible for.
+There are also many other scholarship search engines you can use for free.
 A comprehensive list of other free scholarship search websites can be found here.

 8. There may be local scholarships exclusive to your high school: Ask your school counselor about any scholarships that members of your community offer to students at your school.
 These likely won’t be found on any websites, you also might have less competition for them.

 9. Find college-specific scholarships: Google “[college name] freshmen scholarships” to find scholarships that alumni of your desired universities make available to accepted students who enroll.
 These will only be found on a college’s website.
 For example, here are scholarships offered at USC and UCLA.